libuyu/PhantomDanceDataset/README.md

    - Create a new Unity project.
    - Replace the Unity project's Asset folder with toolkit's Asset folder.

+> We provide a SampleScene with properly configured SMPL character model and timeline.
+If you only want to visualize your motion data, just go to Step 4.

 2. Configure scenes
-   - Drag and drop the model under Animations into the scene or or import your own models.
+   - Drag and drop the character model under Animations into the scene or or import your own models.
+   - **Note**: the model should be T-posed.
+If your model in Scene window is not in T-pose, rotate bones manually to fit T-pose.
+   - Add Timeline to the model and create a Animation Track.
    - If you don't know anything about Timeline, you can check [here](https://docs.unity3d.com/2021.3/Documentation/Manual/com.unity.timeline.html)
-   - Add Timeline to the model and create a Animation Track.
    - If need, create a Audio Track for music.

 3. Bone Mapping